 VPNs can be remote-access that connect the individual computers to a network or site-to-site that connect two networks.
 Today VPNs are based on IP and IP/Multiprotocol Label Switching (MPLS) Networks, earlier they were used the Frame Relay and Asynchronous Transfer Mode (ATM) virtual circuits.

-Computer and Networks Area for ConceptDraw PRO provides professional looking examples, the libraries with ready-to-use predesigned vector stencils to help you create the Virtual Private Networks (VPNs) quick, easy and effective.
+Computer and Networks Area for ConceptDraw DIAGRAM provides professional looking examples, the libraries with ready-to-use predesigned vector stencils to help you create the Virtual Private Networks (VPNs) quick, easy and effective.

 Example 1.
 Virtual private network (VPN).

-This example was created in ConceptDraw PRO using the Computer and Networks Area of ConceptDraw Solution Park and shows the Virtual Private Network (VPN) diagram.
+This example was created in ConceptDraw DIAGRAM using the Computer and Networks Area of ConceptDraw Solution Park and shows the Virtual Private Network (VPN) diagram.